Loading

 Answer

-The most important thing we need is Cookie Table donations.
+The thing we need is Cookie Table donations.
 If you’d like to bake (or buy) some cookies, we’d greatly appreciate it.
 You can either let us know when you RSVP or use the link to our sign-up sheet: https://docs.google.com/spreadsheets/d/1sk6Fdq2idjDIdA4JRQKvsO1BbVZkWv1yOqcNu9h0t6Q/edit?gid=0#gid=0

 Question